 This unlisted building is located within the commercial centre of the town.
-Investment into the building for active uses within the town centre is welcomed.
-The changes to the building are generally internal and therefore acceptable.
-In terms of the external changes, the proposed traditionally-styled shopfronts to the existing openings are not appropriate to a building with no previous association with traditional retailing.
-Authenticity is an essential characteristic within the World Heritage Site.
+Investment into the building for a lively supportive use for visitors to the town centre is welcomed.
+The changes to the building are generally considered to be acceptable.

-Any design devices that could be employed to preserve the building's utilitarian character, as part of its re-use and refurbishment, would be beneficial in acknowledging the high heritage value of the locality, within a designated conservation area and the World Heritage Site.
-The borough's conservation officer would be able to provide advice in this respect, with a view to developing contemporary detailing or interpretation, which would be a more appropriate design strategy.
-In conjunction with appropriate colour schemes for the external joinery items these elements could all contribute to a satisfactory solution.
+Given that the increased number of large openings would change the character of the building, to a degree, any design devices that could be employed to preserve the building's utilitarian character, as part of its commendable refurbishment, would be beneficial in acknowledging the high heritage value of the locality, within a designated conservation area and the World Heritage Site.
+The borough's conservation officer would be able to provide advice in this respect, but elements such as industrial sliding doors for added security, boarded doors and appropriate colour schemes to the external joinery items could all contribute to this desirable aim.
+The retention of the slate roof and the dark, recessive window frames are welcome elements of the proposed works.